Insoles For Flat Feet

 Read More >

-The ankle joint is made up of 3 bones, the medial malleolus, lateral malleolus, and the talus bone.
+The ankle joint consists of 3 bones: the medial malleolus, lateral malleolus, and the talus bone.
 The lateral malleolus sits on the outside of the ankle joint and absorbs approximately 10% of your weight in standing.
-It is the most common of the ankle joints to fracture.
-Lateral Malleolus Fractures are generally stable fractures but traumatic events such as a fall or trip can lead to an unstable fracture.

-In this article, we will discuss the most common types of Lateral Malleolus Fractures, conservative treatment, and surgical treatment.
+This article will discuss the most common types of Lateral Malleolus Fractures, conservative treatment, and surgical treatment.

 This is a fracture at the ankle level of the lateral malleolus but may extend up the fibula.
 It can involve the ligaments attaching to the fibula and can be stable or unstable.
+Weber B fractures are generally stable fractures that can be managed conservatively with immobilisation and physical therapy.

 This is when a gap appears in the bone at the site of the fracture and these often require surgical repair